NoLieNoSean/NoNotes/content/Notes/Topological manifolds.md

 >
 > > [!Proof]-
 > >
+> > #td You wrote this when you had an incorrect understanding of how the product map is constructed; check if it still holds.
+> >
 > > The collection $\{ (M_{\alpha}\times N_{\beta}, \phi_{\alpha}\times \psi_{\beta}) \}$ is an atlas:
 > >
 > > ```latex